RU-ECE/ECE231-DigitalLogicDesign/labinstructions.md

 ## Grading

-Pre-lab:       20% (except first lab)
+* Pre-lab:       20% (except first lab)
-Lab:           45% (TA checks off that you did the work) Clean Station:  5% (TA checks that your station has not been left in a bad state) Post lab:      30%
+* Lab:           45% (TA checks off that you did the work)
+* Clean Station:  5% (TA checks that your station has not been left in a bad state)
+* Post lab:      30%

 Each lab has a pre-lab report.
 It is due before you arrive in lab.
 It will be collected electronically (on canvas).

 Please read the lab in advance, and prepare by learning whatever material you need.

+If you intend to use your own computer for verilog programming, then you have been told for weeks to install icarus verilog (compact, and works on Mac) or Xilinx (the industry leader, and you should eventually learn this regardless)

 ## Verilog